-The proposed Hermiston Urban Renewal Agency (HURA) Budget for the 2023-24 Fiscal Year is \$1,020,966.
+The proposed Hermiston Urban Renewal Agency (HURA) Budget for the 2024-25 Fiscal Year is \$6,050,642.

-The 2023-24 Fiscal Year marks an exciting change for HURA.
-A second urban renewal district joins the Downtown Urban Renewal Area.
-The new district is in the southwest quadrant of Hermiston and is tasked with large public infrastructure improvements to support the future Prairie Meadows residential development.
-Prairie Meadows will include a mix of housing types up to 1,300 residential units, a potential school, a potential fire station, and public parks.
-Beginning with this fiscal year, the Hermiston Urban Renewal Agency will administer the Downtown URA (Downtown) and the Southwest Hermiston URA (SHURA).
+The 2024-25 Fiscal Year will see more exciting changes for HURA.
+In 2023 a second urban renewal district joined the Downtown Urban Renewal Area.
+Now in 2024, a third district will become functional and create additional projects for the betterment of the city.
+The new district is North Hermiston Urban Renewal and is tasked with public road improvements to improve safety and circulation on the busiest road segment in Hermiston, N First St (Highway 395) between Elm Ave and Theater Lane.
+Beginning with this fiscal year, the Hermiston Urban Renewal Agency will administer the Downtown URA (Downtown), the Southwest Hermiston URA (SHURA), and the North Hermiston URA (NURA).